-- Once the risotto rice has cooled, add the cornflour and plant-based milk to a shallow bowl and whisk until fully combined.
+- Once the risotto rice has cooled, combine the cornflour in a shallow bowl with 1/2 cup of water.
 Then transfer the breadcrumbs to another separate bowl.
 Next, scoop approximately 60g (0.2oz) or a spoonful of the rice mixture into your hand and press down to create a flat circle.
 Tip: wet your hands to prevent the rice sticking to your fingers.
 Add 1/2 a tablespoon of vegan cream cheese and 1/2 a tablespoon of pesto into the middle, then close in the edges.
 Spoon another 20g (0.7oz) of rice mixture on top to encase the filling.
-Use your hands to shape the mixture into a compact ball, then roll the ball in the cornflour and milk mixture, followed by the panko breadcrumbs until it’s fully coated.
+Use your hands to shape the mixture into a compact ball, then roll the ball in the cornflour and milk mixture, followed by the panko breadcrumbs until it's fully coated.
 Repeat until you have rolled all the rice mixture into balls.
 You should be left with 12 or so balls.

 - Fill a saucepan with vegetable oil until it's a few inches deep.
 To test if the oil is hot enough, drop some breadcrumbs into the oil - if they sizzle straight away, then the oil is hot enough.
 If they sink, then it's not hot enough, but if they burn it's too hot.
 Using a slotted spoon, gently lower the balls into the oil and fry for 12 minutes, turning them every few minutes so they fry evenly.
 We usually cook them in batches of 4 (they'll stay warm).
 Then remove them from the oil and leave them to rest on paper towels.
 These are best eaten immediately!